lcuaderno/nb/tag-suggestor/README.md

 # Tag Suggestion Service

 A service that suggests product tags based on product name and description.
-Supports both a basic keyword-matching method and a local LLM (Ollama) method.
+Supports three methods: basic keyword-matching, semantic matching (sentence-transformers), and a local LLM (Ollama) method.

 ## Features

-- **Simple method:** Uses keyword and tag matching (no extra dependencies)
+- **Simple method:** Uses keyword and tag matching (no extra dependencies, see `src/simple.py`)
+- **Semantic method:** Uses sentence-transformers (all-MiniLM-L6-v2) for semantic similarity, see `src/semantic.py`
-- **LLM method:** Uses a local LLM (e.g., Phi, Llama2, or Mistral via Ollama)
+- **LLM method:** Uses a local LLM (e.g., Phi, Llama2, or Mistral via Ollama, see `src/llm.py`)
 - Modular: Easily switch between methods via a query parameter
 - FastAPI-based REST API
 - Returns up to 3 most relevant tags

+## Modular Structure

+- The service is now modular: each tag suggestion method is implemented in its own module.
+    - `src/simple.py`: Simple keyword/tag-based suggestion logic
+    - `src/semantic.py`: Semantic similarity using sentence-transformers
+    - `src/llm.py`: LLM-based suggestion logic (calls Ollama)
+- The FastAPI app in `src/service.py` routes requests to the appropriate module based on the `method` query parameter.
+- You can add more methods by creating new modules and updating `service.py`.

 ## Setup